This article will be a bit dense, as crash courses go :-), but I will summarize at the end for simplified guidelines.

 The C number in the fatty acid composition section, gives you the type of the fatty acid.
 The table does not list any number below C8, which means that plants fats rarely have any short chain fatty acids.
 You will also note that they are all in even numbers.
 There are some with a colon, eg C18:1, C18:2, C18:3.
 These indicate the degree of desaturation, ie there is 1, 2, or 3 unsaturated bonds.
 C18:2 is an Omega6 and C18:3 is an Omega3.

 Before we get into dissecting each common oils and fats, one word of caution.
 Fats are essentially nutrient free, except for some fat soluble vitamins.
-These vitamins are important, but its best to get from whole foods.
+These vitamins are important, but its best to get them from whole foods.
 Added fats should be avoided generally, just like low nutrient grains/legumes should be avoided.
 There maybe some conditions in which some particular fats can help.

 Now lets try to use the above given information on the different common oils.

 1) Coconut oil: Around 80% of the fats are Medium chains, and only 20% is long chain.
 There is some MUFA, but PUFA is very very little.
-As we know that Medium chains don't get stored, so it would be very difficult to gain weight if Coconut oil is the main calorie source.
+As we know that Medium chains don't get stored, so it would be difficult to gain weight if Coconut oil is the main calorie source.
 Also PUFA is very low, so it is the ideal frying oil.
 It will not go bad easily.
 At around 1% PUFA, you could have it as much as you want, without overshooting the PUFA budget.
 You will note that Palm Kernel oil has very similar characteristics.
 It is IMO ideal for fat loss.

 2) Ground nut oil: Around 60% MUFA, 20% PUFA.
 Wikipedia gives a bigger number for PUFA (32%).
 Assuming that it has been used a lot in our traditional diets, it should have been low in PUFA.
 So I would go with the numbers given in this paper. at 20% PUFA it would be a fairly stable fat for cooking, but not frying.
 The fact that all of the PUFA is Omega6 makes this oil difficult to balance.
 At 20% 2 tsp will complete your daily Omega6 requirement.
 Other 1gm of PUFA to be exclusively Omega3s.